The Google Nest Cam (battery) is feature-packed and intelligent, albeit with a few small caveats.

-Google Nest Cam installation and setup
+Google Nest Cam (Battery) installation and setup

 The hardest part about installing the Google Nest Cam is deciding where you want to position it.
 In the box you’ll get almost everything you need to install the camera, including the perfect sized screws, and wall anchors if you’re putting it into brick or stone.
 Note that no matter what surface you’re installing on, you’ll need to drill pilot holes as the screws aren’t self sinking.

 Putting up the mount took less than five minutes, and after that you just snap the magnetic camera directly to the plate.
 It holds strong, and allows for small adjustments in a way that a mechanical hold wouldn’t.

 When the install is done, you can set up the tech itself.
 In the most general terms, the Google Nest Cam has a simple setup but there is a well documented flaw that Google is yet to find a solution for.

 If you already have other Nest products you are going to have problems adding the Nest Cam to your home.
 I already have a Nest Hub and Nest Doorbell, both which work best together, but adding the Nest Cam to that system proved impossible.